dotnet/docs/docs/framework/wcf/samples/udp-activation.md

  The UDP protocol listener is a module inside the protocol activator that listens at a UDP endpoint on behalf of the virtual application.
 It is implemented in the class `UdpSocketListener`.
 The endpoint is represented as `IPEndpoint` for which the port number is extracted from the binding of the protocol for the site.

 ### Control Service
- In this sample, we use [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] to communicate between the activator and the WAS worker process.
+ In this sample, we use WCF to communicate between the activator and the WAS worker process.
 The service that resides in the activator is called the Control Service.

 ## Protocol Handlers
  After the listener adapter calls `WebhostOpenListenerChannelInstance`, the WAS process manager starts the worker process if it is not started.
 The application manager inside the worker process then loads the UDP Process Protocol Handler (PPH) with the request for that `ListenerChannelId`.
 The PPH in turns calls `IAdphManager`.`StartAppDomainProtocolListenerChannel` to start the UDP AppDomain Protocol Handler (ADPH).